 Enhance your understanding of education and teaching through master’s-level study.
-Suitable for both primary and secondary school teachers, this course is designed for those who have either gained QTS already or who are working towards the qualification
+Suitable for both primary and secondary school teachers, the PGCert Reflective Practice course is designed for those who have either gained QTS already or who are working towards the qualification

 This course comprises a mixture of face-to-face sessions with online tutorial support.
 The sessions take place over three days in the autumn half term, two days in the spring half term and a tutorial at the end of the Easter holiday.